Alabama Amber Alerts - Child Abduction Alerts

-Department of Public Safety (DPS)Once Law Enforcement has determined that an AMBER Alert should be activated, DPS will activate the state Emergency Alert System using the new Child Abduction Emergency (CAE) code, which is specifically designed for AMBER Alerts.
+State Bureau of Investigation (SBI)Once Law Enforcement has determined that an AMBER Alert should be activated, SBI will activate the state Emergency Alert System using the new Child Abduction Emergency (CAE) code, which is specifically designed for AMBER Alerts.
 The number of times the alert is broadcast is to be determined by an agreement with the broadcasters.
 It is suggested that the alert be broadcast at least every 30 minutes for the first 3 hours following an abduction.

 BroadcastersEach participating broadcaster must insure that their stations EAS unit is programmed to receive and relay a Child Abduction Emergency (CAE) coded message.
 Information regarding EAS Equipment upgrades can be found at the Alabama Broadcasters Association at 205-982-5001.
 Their web site can be found at http://www.al-ba.com.

-Alabama Bureau of InvestigationCaptain Clay BarnesActing Division Chief
+State Bureau of InvestigationsCaptain Clay BarnesActing Division Chief